Exploring the Best Chicago Street Art

 South Loop

-When the average person thinks of Chicago, they picture the bustling downtown shopping centers along Michigan Avenue and the famous sculpture “Cloud Gate” otherwise known as “The Bean.”
-So if you find yourself feeling torn between seeing the buzz of the downtown area or perusing an art gallery, don’t fret!
-You can have both thanks to the Wabash Art Corridor.
-Otherwise known as WAC, this collection of 20+ murals covers buildings with Chicago street art over the span of 7 blocks of Wabash Street.
+When the average person thinks of Chicago, they picture the bustling downtown shopping centers along Michigan Avenue and the famous sculpture “Cloud Gate,” known more popularly as “The Bean.”
+So, if you find yourself feeling torn between seeing the buzz of the downtown area or perusing an art gallery, don’t fret.
+You can experience both thanks to the Wabash Arts Corridor in the South Loop neighborhood.
+Otherwise known as WAC, this collection of 20+ murals covers buildings with Chicago street art over the span of 7 blocks on Wabash Street.
+With most of these murals representing collaborations between multiple artists, local galleries, and the nearby Columbia Arts College, the amount of talent that went into these installations is breathtaking.

 Take Me There: